 If you would like to hear from your Student Buddy a few weeks prior to the start of term then you need to have completed the Buddy Request Form by the end of August.
 Students who request a Student Buddy in September or October will receive an email from a Student Buddy within a fortnight of their request being submitted.

-One of the questions on the Request a Student Buddy form asks which of the following is the most important to you and we will take this into account when matching you with a Student Buddy:
+One of the questions on the Student Buddy Request form asks which of the following is the most important to you so we know to take this into account when matching you with a Student Buddy:

 We can't promise that we will be able to match you with a Student Buddy who is studying in the same department as you (because this depends on the number of Buddies and students from your department who are involved in the scheme) but we promise we will match you with a Buddy who is familiar with the campus you are studying on.